opennetworkinglab/aether-docs/developer/roc-api.rst

     * `port-start`.
 Starting port number.
     * `port-end`.
 Ending port number.
     * `protocol`. `TCP|UDP`, specifies the protocol for the endpoint.
     * `mbr`.
-The maximum bitrate in bits per second that the application will be limited to:
+The maximum bitrate in bits per second that UEs sending traffic to the application endpoint will be limited to:

         * `uplink` the `mbr` from device to application
         * `downlink` the `mbr` from application to device

+    * `traffic-class`.
+Traffic class to be used when UEs send traffic to this Application endpoint.

 * `enterprise`.
 Link to an `Enterprise` object that owns this application.
 May be left empty to indicate a global application that may be used by multiple enterprises.